WallarooLabs/wally/examples/python/reverse/README.md

 ### Processing

-The `Decoders`'s `decode(...)` method creates a string from the value represented by the payload.
-The string is then sent to the `Reverse` computation where it is reversed.
-The reversed string is then sent to `Encode`'s `encode(...)` method, where a newline is appended to the string.
+The `decoder` function creates a string from the value represented by the payload.
+The string is then sent to the `reverse` computation where it is reversed.
+The reversed string is then sent to the `encoder` function, where a newline is appended to the string before it sent out via the sink.

 ## Running Reverse